ramshazar/rosenmontag/README.md

 ## Attackers part

-The attacker want to have a webserver that serves an installer.
+The attacker provides a very useful application as a Docker container as open source.
+They also control a webserver that serves an installer.
 Depending on the request the webserver will serve a legitimate or a malicious installer.

 Get sources from Github
 ```